valeriansaliou/node-sales-tax/README.md

 ### :white_check_mark: Process the price including sales tax for a customer

-**Given an Estonian customer without any VAT number, buying for 100.00€ of goods** (eg. a physical person):
+:ee: **Given an Estonian customer without any VAT number, buying for 100.00€ of goods** (eg. a physical person):

 ```javascript
 SalesTax.getAmountWithSalesTax("EE", 100.00)